thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 delivering an installation process that is effectively 'one-click' and compatible across all operating systems.

-The team also has the objective to research and document the possibility (or lack thereof) a browser based implementation, and should one exist, design and document an approach to take to make this feasible.
+The team also has the objective to research and document the possibility (or lack thereof) of a browser based IDE implementation, and should a viable approach exist, design and document an approach to take to make this feasible.

 #### Aims for Trimester